 A gift guide is essentially a curated selection of your products, categorised in a way that makes it easy for shoppers to understand.
 For example, you could create a ‘For your fashionable friend’ guide that highlights unique clothing pieces you’re selling.

 Gift guides help to promote specific products, drive traffic to your website or store, and generate excitement for your brand.

 Re-engage with your customers

 This period provides the ideal opportunity to strengthen bonds with loyal customers and to re-connect and build stronger relationships with previous customers who need a reminder of why they should purchase from you again.
 Try saving some of your best deals for customers who have already shopped with you; this can be a great way to secure their loyalty and prevent them from checking out your competition.

 Use Black Friday as an opportunity to get rid of old stock.
 If you’re sitting with goods in your inventory that are losing value or that you can’t sell, Black Friday is your chance to move the stock.
 For instance, it’s a perfect moment to discount and sell IT products that will likely devalue when new models are released or perishable products that will soon reach their sell-by dates.

 The bottom line

 Black Friday is an important day in any retail calendar, so it’s time to start planning.
-While this has been a tough year, retail events like Black Friday can really help make up for lost time as well as allow you to serve your customer with what they really need.
+While this has been a tough year, retail events like Black Friday can help make up for the year’s lower sales and allow you to serve your customers with what they need.
 This is a win-win situation.
 And while marketing may seem like a pricy undertaking, you can also reach out for quick access to a Cash Advance to help propel your exciting plans forward.
-With our fast 48 hour turnaround time, there is no need to put any of your big Black Friday plans on hold.
+With our fast 48-hour turnaround time, putting any of your big Black Friday plans on hold is unnecessary.